The future of nickel laterite processing

 High-grade nickel laterite ore will be imported from New Caledonia for processing at the TECH facility using a patented recovery and recycling process called the DNi Process™.
 The DNi Process™ is owned by the Altilium Group.
 Queensland Pacific Metals has obtained the rights to use the DNi™ process from Altilium.
 You can find more information about Altilium on its website (Altilium Group).

-The DNi Process™ is an environmentally friendly process for extracting nickel, cobalt and other valuable metals from laterite ore that ensures sustainability of natural resources.
-Key features of the DNi Process™ are >98% recycling of nitric acid, no requirement for tailings dams and minimal waste products.
+The DNi Process™ is an environmentally friendly process for extracting nickel, cobalt and other precious metals from laterite ore that ensures the sustainability of natural resources.
+Key features of the DNi Process™ include >98% nitric acid recycling, no tailings dam requirements and minimal waste.

 Historically, nickel laterite ores are processed by High Pressure Acid Leach (HPAL).
 HPAL operations use sulphuric acid leach under high temperature and pressure conditions.
 This creates environmental concerns due to the requirement of tailings dams and, in some cases, the dumping of tailings into the ocean.
 HPAL operations are characterised by high capital cost, long construction time due to exotic construction materials required, poor performance and failure to reach nameplate capacity.

-- Shorter construction time as stainless steel can be used in plant construction
+- In addition, the DNi™ process enjoys a shorter construction time as stainless steel can be used in plant construction.